citrus-finance/citrus-docs/docs/products/dex.md

 #### Roadmap

-- Third-party protocol incentivises pool with their tokens
+- Third-party protocol incentives pool with their tokens
 - User sets up limit order
 - User to deposit into Autopool so that their liquidity is always in use
 - Citrus Governance set ups vault for unused funds / non active bins